 Remember to check out the glossary at the bottom of the page for our explanations of all the jargon we medical students like to use!

 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a white woman who went to a comprehensive school that does regularly send students to medical school.
+This student identifies as a white man who went to a grammar or selective state school.

 In person panel interview with group task

 When did you decide to apply to medicine?

 How did you choose which universities to apply to?

 Location based and how they used BMAT/UCAT scores.